Contents

 Ritchey–Chrétien telescopes (RCTs) are specialized astrographs that are typically used in large professional research telescopes, including Hubble.

-Harmer-Wynne astrographs
+Harmer-Wynne Astrograph

 These are large specialist telescopes fit for observatories from manufacturer Officina Stellare:

-Dall-Kirkham astrographs
+Dall-Kirkham Astrograph

 Dall-Kirkhams are a type of reflector telescope.
 See the Takahashi Mewlon-210 f/11.5:

-Riccardi-Honders astrographs
+Riccardi-Honders Astrograph

 Riccardi-Honders Telescopes are advanced astrographs.
 See the Officina Stellare RH Veloce 350 AT f/2.8: